ZhangWei-KUMO/interpreter-zh2en-gemini/README.md

 ## Limitations

-- Requires microphone access and browser support for the MediaRecorder API
+- Requires microphone access permission and browser support for MediaRecorder API
-- Translation quality depends on the Gemini AI model's capabilities
+- Translation quality depends on the capabilities of Gemini AI model
-- Currently only supports English and Chinese language pairs
+- Currently only supports English and Chinese language pair
-- Requires an internet connection for API calls to Gemini
+- Requires internet connection to call Gemini API

 ## Future Improvements

-- Add support for more languages
+- Add more language support
 - Implement streaming translation for real-time interpretation
-- Add speech-to-speech direct translation
+- Add direct speech-to-speech translation
-- Improve the audio visualization with more detailed waveforms
+- Improve audio visualization with more detailed waveforms
-- Save translation history to local storage or a database
+- Save translation history to local storage or database
-- Add export options for translations
+- Add translation export options

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments
+## Acknowledgements

-- Google Gemini AI for providing the AI models
+- Thanks to Google Gemini AI for providing the AI model
-- Next.js team for the excellent framework
+- Thanks to the Next.js team for the excellent framework
-- Web Audio and Speech Synthesis APIs for enabling audio processing
+- Thanks to Web Audio and Speech Synthesis APIs for audio processing

 ---

-Made with ❤️ by [Your Name]
+Made with ❤️ by [Lewis Zhang | 张伟]